 Read it sideways.
 Actually, it is probably more economical to mark things that are NOT jokes, given current trends.
 For this, use

 From one of our previous blog posts you might remember that the original smiley has been invented by the designer Harvey Ball in 1963 and also there are evidences, that emoticons have been used way back in the year 1881 by Ambrose Bierce.
 He was then working at the satirical magazine ‘Puck‘ and introduced __/! as a smiling mouth, the exclamation mark had to be appended, if the sentence or phrase written, was meant ironically.

-But then, 30 years ago today, Scott Fahlman published the famous smiling (or sad) face, laying on the side, which spread widely in a short period of time.
+But then, more than 30 years ago, Scott Fahlman published the famous smiling (or sad) face, laying on the side, which spread widely in a short period of time.
 Many variations have then been created and with the development of new ways of communication, the emoticons’ importance grew.
 It seems like a whole new language has established since then, actually two, because the Asian emoticons’ appearance differs remarkably from the so called “western style”.